 Tour the bee spaces, talk to a keeper, taste some honey, and even build a habitat for these unique pollinators.
-Admission is between $6.50 and $12 depending on age, and kids under 4 will get in free of charge.
+Admission is between $6.50 and $13 depending on age, and kids under 4 will get in free of charge.

 4) Go to the Woodbridge Village Farmers Market

 Fall is the perfect time to get cozy at home with some comfort food.
 If you're in the mood for roasted root vegetables or a savoury squash soup, why not opt for locally-grown ingredients?

 5) Pick your own pumpkins

-One of our favourites is Reesor's Farm in Markham.
-Just a short drive away, this is the ideal place to hit up and pumpkin patch and corn maze this October!
+One of our favourite pumpkin-picking farms is Reesor's Farm in Markham.
+Just a short drive away (less than 30 minutes), this is the ideal place to hit up and pumpkin patch and corn maze this October!

 Reesor's has multiple markets and events, so check those out too!